April 22, 2015

 It will take years before the effects of this project will be felt.
-Climate change took decades to develop, and it would also take decades to gauge how effective some, if not all, of the solutions have been.
-Until then, Canadians, as should every country in the world, must do its own to reduce its carbon footprint and energy consumption.
+Climate change took decades to develop, and it would also take decades to gauge how effective some, if not all, of the solutions, have been.
+Until then, Canadians, as should every country in the world, must do their own to reduce their carbon footprint and energy consumption.

 However, you still need to stay and keep comfortable: stay hydrated, wear loose shirts, and contact your local Edmonton Air Conditioning system installers like Capital Plumbing and Heating to have your current air conditioning units checked for optimal functioning—or replaced with more energy-efficient Energy Star-rated AC systems.